Product Photography of Vases á la Dutch Golden Age

 They behave like a diva, and the other elements in the painting are reduced to supporting cast, also the vase.
 And that’s all very well, because here the flowers are the star.

-Product Photos Inspired by Flower Still Life Paintings
+Product Photography of Vases Inspired by Floral Still Life Paintings

 But beware to make the flower arrangement in the product photo as show-stoppingly beautiful as in the paintings.
 You don’t want the flowers to steal the show.
 The vase should be the diva!